How to Build an Order Tracking System for Your Customers

 Holland’s API returns the same data we need as the rest but is just so much easier to use than the others.
 There is no account necessary or documentation to work your way through.
 If you use Holland as your main shipping company you can get customer order tracking up and running in very little time.

 Once you have all of this tracking data stored in a database the next step is deciding how to use it in the most effective way possible.

 My typical approach is to integrate it throughout the order management system in reports, order lookups and anywhere the current whereabouts of an order would be useful to staff.
 Again, this is only possible when I’m the one directly responsible for the order management system in question so with third-party software you’ll have to get more creative with systems and software running adjacent to your main package.

-For one of my clients I went a step further and built a customer portal completely from scratch.
+For one of my clients, I went a step further and built a customer portal completely from scratch.
 This lets my client’s customers log in to a basic web application and monitor order statuses on their own through a search interface.
-The aim is to cut down on the amount of phone calls and emails from customers asking where their orders are in the production and shipping process.
+The aim is to cut down on the number of phone calls and emails from customers asking where their orders are in the production and shipping process.